-We require all our first-year students to live together in the centre of Rotterdam.
+We provide guaranteed housing to all our first-year students so that they can live together in the centre of Rotterdam.
 For this we have arranged high quality housing close to the EUC building.
-Your housing costs will be approximately € 7.400 (including utilities) for the first year.
-Do note: Students might be eligible for rent benefit (huurtoeslag) from the Dutch government which, if attained, would effectively reduce the yearly rent by approximately € 1.500.
+Your housing costs will be approximately € 8.800 (including utilities) for the first year.
+Do note: Students might be eligible for rent benefit (huurtoeslag) from the Dutch government which, if attained, would effectively reduce the yearly rent by approximately € 2.200.
 For more information on rent benefit visit www.belastingdienst.nl (switch to English at the bottom of the page and search for 'rent benefit' and select the first available option).

 You will pay your membership fee directly to EUCSA.

 Application to EUC